 Few things can compare to the awe of watching the colors of the rainbow emerge from the horizon.
 One of the best places to view Ensenada’s spectacular sunrise is from your own private balcony overlooking the ocean at the Coral Hotel and Marina.
-This resort is one of the few upscale, luxury resorts in northern Baja and one of the rare places to get pampered with the excellent service and indulge in their enormous buffet breakfast.
+This resort is one of the few upscale, luxury resorts in northern Baja and one of the rare places to get pampered with excellent service and indulge in their enormous buffet breakfast.

 6. Hunt for the best margarita.

 There is no shortage of establishments to conduct your quest, but two stand out above the rest.
 Hussong’s Cantina is the best known and said to be the oldest watering hole in Mexico and has a rich history of famous (and infamous) patrons, with décor reminiscent of old Mexico.
 In 1941, bartender Don Carlis Orozoco invented the margarita here.
-Enjoy the mariachis, but don’t be fooled by the somewhat diminutive margarita glasses – Hussong’s libations are high octane.
-For bird-bath sized margaritas, go to Mesón de Don Fernando in downtown Ensenada, which has the advantage of also serving excellent, reasonably-priced Mexican cuisine and has the friendliest staff in town.
+Enjoy the mariachis, but don’t be fooled by the somewhat diminutive margarita glasses – Hussong’s libations are high-octane.
+For bird-bath-sized margaritas, go to Mesón de Don Fernando in downtown Ensenada, which has the advantage of also serving excellent, reasonably-priced Mexican cuisine and has the friendliest staff in town.

-Top Six Things to Do in Ensenada, Mexico was first published in Yahoo Voices, January 18, 2013.
+Top Six Things to Do in Ensenada, Mexico was first published in Yahoo Voices, on January 18, 2013.

 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer.